 Take a Mud Bath with Elephants in Phuket

-Thanks to these new parks, trekking is steadily disappearing from Phuket.
-Judging by the growing amount of them and just as we predicted a couple of years ago, trekking camps saw the trend changing and converted themselves into ‘sanctuaries’.
+Trekking is steadily disappearing from Phuket. and judging by the growing amount of them and just as we predicted a couple of years ago, trekking camps saw the trend changing and converted themselves into ‘sanctuaries’.

 Most camps offer a similar experience, but this experience differs a bit from the other elephant sanctuaries we visited.
 A van picks you up at your hotel and drops you at the camp at 9 am or 1 pm.
 The camp consists of several simple constructions made of wood with a tin roof on which water is permanently running to keep the area cool.
 A much needed features as it was a scorching day.

 As you arrive, a guide who speaks perfect English gives a short speech about the elephants, their age, history and a few tips.
 One of the elephants is pregnant and doesn’t like children.
 Surprisingly, guests first join a 3 minutes Phad Thai cooking class as an ice breaker.
 Everyone seems to enjoy how easy their favourite dish is to cook.

 The fact that all the ingredients are nicely prepared and measured make it even easier.
 Phad Thai is ready, and it’s lunch time.
 Phad Thai of course, but also fried chicken and fried veggies are on the menu.
 You are welcome to purchase additional soft drinks, beers and ice creams.

 Once lunch is over and tables cleaned (by the guests), visitors start preparing food for the animals, which means only chopping sugar canes in small bits and washing some veggies.
 Nothing complicated but visitors seem to enjoy it, taking plenty of selfies.